 A Very Useful and Adaptable Tool at Any Stage of the Change Journey

-Cataloguing the components of change might appear to be a low-value exercise.
-However, if a few simple rules are followed, along with basic project management discipline, catalogues will become especially useful sources for guidance, decision-making and inclusivity, across the whole change journey.
-Catalogues will keep Project Managers and Architects happy.
+Checklists and catalogues of components of change might appear to be a low-value exercise.
+However, if a few simple rules are followed, along with basic project management discipline, such lists will become especially useful sources for guidance, decision-making and inclusivity, across the whole change journey.

 Examples of subjects for catalogues:

-Catalogues are usually captured in Spreadsheets.
+Catalogues & Checklists are usually captured in spreadsheet format.
 A Business Analyst or Architect is assigned stewardship, but the whole team own them.